agencyenterprise/ascii-only/README.md

 You should see all your theme files displayed on the source tree.
 Go to the **Assets** folder and click at **Add a new asset** to create a new file named: `ascii-only.min.js`.
 After that, go to the ascii-only repository [dist file](https://github.com/agencyenterprise/ascii-only/tree/master/dist/ascii-only.min.js) and then copy all the content from there and paste it into your Shopify's previously created file.
+You can also achieve the same result by downloading the file from this repository and importing it to the **Assets** folder.

 It would be easier to just import the script from a CDN file but Shopify doesn't allow you to do it from the checkout page.
 If you try do something like this: